kabtech/kab/atos/flaxseedcrackers.md

 ### Flax Seed Crackers

-This is my adaptation of a recipe I found online in the past -- I failed to save the link.
+This is my adaptation of a recipe I found online in the past.
+They are a pretty tasty way to get some flax seed into your diet, and at a much lower price than you will find at the store.

 Ingredients